A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Quantum Entanglement as Relational Potential Coding

-In the logos approach it is possible to consider, within a single graph, the entanglement of powers and both intensive and effective relations.
-The quantum situation $\Psi_1|_{C_1}$ exposes on the one hand the statistical correlations between two powers, and on the other, the fact that every time we measure, we will obtain correlated outcomes.
-This means that while intensive relations relate to intensive valuations, effective relations relate to effective valuations.
+In the logos approach it is possible to consider, within a single graph, the entanglement of powers in terms of intensive and effective relations.
+The quantum situation $\Psi_1|_{C_1}$ exposes, on the one hand, the statistical correlations between two powers, and on the other, the fact that every time we measure we will also obtain correlated effective outcomes.
+This means that while intensive relations are captured by intensive valuations, effective relations are captured by effective valuations.

 Before we define mathematically the concept of \emph{effective valuation}, let us recall the definitions of intensive and binary valuations.
 An \emph{intensive valuation} (or a PSA) is a map $\Psi:\mathcal{G}\to[0,1]$ and a \emph{binary valuation} is a local map $\nu:\mathcal{G}\to\{0,1\}$ both compatible with the structure of the graph.
-Recall that global binary valuations do not exist, but global intensive valuations do, see \cite{deRondeMassri18a}.
+Recall that in the quantum case global binary valuations do not exist, but global intensive valuations do (see \cite{deRondeMassri18a}).

 \begin{definition} Let $\Psi:\mathcal{G}\to[0,1]$ be a PSA and let $\mathcal{C}\in \mathcal{G}$ be a context.
 An \emph{effective valuation} over $\mathcal{C}=\{P_i\}$ is a random variable $\nu$ which takes $P_k = 1$ and the rest $P_j=0$ (for all $j \neq k$). \end{definition} Notice that the concept of effective valuation depends on a context.
 Now that we have the mathematical definition of effective valuation, let us give the mathematical definition of intensive and effective relations.